Medicaid Long Term Care Benefits: Locations & Care Providers

 Home and Community Based Services Waivers

 Home and Community Based Services (HCBS) Waivers are for people who need or are at risk of needing a Nursing Facility Level of Care, but want to continue living in the community.
-Where “in the community” HCBS Waivers will cover long-term care benefits caries by state and program.
-Every state and program has an HCBS Waiver that will cover some long-term care benefits in the Medicaid recipient’s home or the home of a family member.
+Where “in the community” HCBS Waivers will cover long-term care benefits varies by state and program.
+Most states have an HCBS Waiver that will cover some long-term care benefits in the Medicaid recipient’s home or the home of a family member.
 Other places in the community that HCBS Waivers cover long-term care benefits can include:

 • the home of a friend